mrc-ide/twinkle/README.md

 * `TWINKLE_LOGS`: points at the location that the logs will be written
 * `TWINKLE_CONFIG`: points at the location of the configuration

 In the [`shiny-dev`](https://github.com/reside-ic/shiny-dev) setup, we set these in the compose file, bind-mounting the configuration in from the host and using a docker volume for the root, shared among all workers.
-Practicaly, the server configuration needs to kept in sync with this configuration, with `site_dir` set to `${TWINKLE_ROOT}/apps`
+Practically, the server configuration needs to be kept in sync with this configuration, with `site_dir` set to `${TWINKLE_ROOT}/apps`